About this job

 How to apply

-To apply for this opportunity, please download and complete the general application form (under “Resources”) only this form will be accepted.
+To apply for this opportunity, please download and complete the Area and Local Organiser application form (under “Resources”)

-See Job Description and person specification (under “Documents”)
+See job description and person specification (under “Documents”).

 About UNISON